mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ### Lab: Adding intelligence to your applications with LUIS

 In the next lab, we're going to create our PictureBot.
-First, let's look at how we can use [Language Understanding Intelligent Service](https://www.luis.ai/), or LUIS, to add some natural language capabilities.
+First, let's look at how we can use LUIS to add some natural language capabilities.
 LUIS allows you to map natural language utterances to intents.
 For our application, we might have several intents: finding pictures, sharing pictures, and ordering prints of pictures, for example.
 We can give a few example utterances as ways to ask for each of these things, and LUIS will map additional new utterances to each intent based on what it has learned.

 Navigate to https://www.luis.ai and sign in using your Microsoft account.
 (This should be the same account that you used to create the Cognitive Services keys at the beginning of this lab.)
 You should be redirected to a list of your LUIS applications at https://www.luis.ai/applications.
 We will create a new LUIS app to support our bot.

 > Fun Aside: Notice that there is also an "Import App" next to the "New App" button on [the current page](https://www.luis.ai/applications).
 After creating your LUIS application, you have the ability to export the entire app as JSON, and check it into source control.
 This is a recommended best practice so you can version your LUIS models as you version your code.
 An exported LUIS app may be re-imported using that "Import App" button.
 If you fall behind during the lab and want to cheat, you can click the "Import App" button and import the [LUIS model](./resources/code/LUIS/PictureBotLuisModel.json).

 From https://www.luis.ai/applications, click the "New App" button.
 Give it a name (I chose "PictureBotLuisModel") and set the Culture to "English".
 You can optionally provide a description.
-Click the dropdown to select an endpoint key to use, and if the LUIS key that you created on the Azure portal at the beginning of this lab is there, select it.
+Click the dropdown to select an endpoint key to use, and if the LUIS key that you created on the Azure portal at the beginning of the workshop is there, select it (this option may not appear until you publish your app, so don't worry if you don't have any).
 Then click "Create".

 ![LUIS New App](./resources/assets/LuisNewApp.jpg)